 Scripture References: John 6:37–40; John 10:27–30; Romans 8:1–2; Romans 8:38–39; 1 Corinthians 1:4–8; 1 Peter 1:5; 1 John 2:19; Romans 13:13–14; Galatians 5:13; Titus 2:11–15

-Scripture is infallible, inerrant in its original languages, and entirely trustworthy in all that it teaches.
-The Bible is the supreme authority for faith and life and stands above all human wisdom, tradition, and church authority.
+Every word of Scripture is equally inspired, infallible, and inerrant in its original languages, meaning, and context, free from all falsehood and entirely trustworthy in all that it teaches.
+As the only authoritative rule for faith and life, the Bible is true and reliable in all matters it addresses.

 Scripture References: 2 Timothy 3:16; 2 Peter 1:20–21; Psalm 12:6; Proverbs 30:5; John 17:17; Matthew 5:18; Hebrews 4:12; Isaiah 8:20; Matthew 15:3–6; Galatians 1:8–9